Best holiday rental deals in La Rioja

 The weather in La Rioja

 Check out our climate diagram to find the perfect month for your holidays.
-In the next 6 months, July will have higher average temperatures.
-Conversely, February is the coolest month in La Rioja, with temperatures going under 2°.
-August is the driest month.
+This year, July will have higher average temperatures.
+On the other hand, you could have temperatures dropping under 2° in February.
+The rainiest month is July while the driest month is August.

 Explore Spain's renowned wine region with a La Rioja holiday cottage